c0deWranglr/c0deWranglr.github.io/appendix.md

 # Bias

 # Belief
+A belief dictates pretty much everything to do with our life.
+It's the basis for our perspective on the world.
+This document is a essentially a description of what I believe.
+Beliefs aid in giving purpose to the things we do.
+Since, if we believe the world is such and such way, then our actions follow.
+I've heard people say that they believe in things, yet they don't follow the things they profress to believe.
+I think what these people are referring to is not belief at all.
+I'm not saying we have to perfectly align our actions with our beliefs, but belief does drive action.

+I think what these people are describing is a mind that isn't made up on what to believe.
+If your mind is playing in the middle of multiple belief systems, then what do you do?
+It's often overwhelming and easily leads to inaction.
+The lack of action is still action nonetheless.
+I think it's important to admit the lack of firmness in belief and then work to understand ourselves.
+The more we understand ourselves, the less we have to play in the middle of various conflicting belief systems.

+I understand that it often takes a while before someone can hold firm to a belief system.
+This isn't a bad thing.
+It's also not bad to let beliefs shift and change.
+Change is inevitable, no sense in fighting it.
+We must, however, also acknowledge that any belief system has contradictions.
+Understanding these contradictions is enlightening.
+Regardless, our perspective is derived from belief.
+I find that living life with my belief written on my mind helps me make decisions.

 # Truth
 Truth is a complicated topic.
 Some people dedicate much of their time to understand truth from fiction.
 While objective truths exist, it is hard (or maybe even impossible), to know what they are.
 I think there are two ways to deal with the problem of truth finding: